giaco5988/hcl-on-fashion-mnist/README.md

 unsupervised fashion, is then finetuned (in a supervised way) on labeled samples in order to reach >90% on the test set.

-There is a lot of work on unsupervised methods in the literature, I have chosen to follow [this paper](https://arxiv.org/pdf/2010.04592.pdf) as I have some previous experience on the topic (Hard Contrastive Learning), there is code available from which we can start building our solution.
+There is a lot of work on unsupervised methods in the literature, I have chosen to follow [this paper](https://arxiv.org/pdf/2010.04592.pdf) as I have some previous experience on the topic (Hard Contrastive Learning) and there is code available from which we can start building our solution.

 The training dataset (60000 images) is split into: